baumertn/baumertn/README.md

 # Hey!

-I'm working as a full-stack/DevOps engineer at [SD Software-Design GmbH](https://github.com/SD-Software-Design-GmbH).
-Most of my coding time there is spent in Python and JavaScript.
+I'm working as a senior software engineer at [SD Software-Design GmbH](https://github.com/SD-Software-Design-GmbH).
+Currently, my focus there is on platform development and improving developer experiences of my coworkers.

+Professionally I program in Python, JavaScript/TypeScript, and Go.

-In my spare time, I'm currently tinkering with Go.
+In my spare time, I'm tinkering with [Elixir](https://elixir-lang.org/) for web stuff and [Odin](https://odin-lang.org/) for systems programming and getting into simulation.